REQUIRED MATERIALS

 ![]() |

-Stick without going over the outline and then press using a steel roller.
+Glue without exceeding the marked line, then press with a steel roller.

 ![]() |